-For 2006, approximately 19% of our revenues were generated through two distribution agreements with GE.
-In August 2001, we entered into an agreement with GE Healthcare.
-Although the original agreement has expired, we have signed an extension of this agreement through March 31, 2007 and are continuing to actively negotiate a new agreement.
-Under this agreement, GE Healthcare acts as the primary marketing and distribution channel for the majority of the products of our Biochrom subsidiary and, as a result, we are restricted from allowing another person or entity to distribute, market and sell the majority of the products of our Biochrom subsidiary into the life sciences market.
-We are also restricted from making or promoting sales of the majority of the products of our Biochrom subsidiary to any person or entity other than GE Healthcare or its authorized sub-distributors.
-We have little or no control over GE Healthcare's marketing and sales activities or the use of its resources.
+For 2007, approximately 17% of our revenues were generated through two distribution agreements with GE Healthcare.
+Our Biochrom subsidiary is currently in negotiations to enter into a new agreement with GE Healthcare.
+Under past agreements with GE Healthcare they have acted as the primary marketing and distribution channel for a significant portion of the products of our Biochrom subsidiary.
+We have been restricted from allowing another person or entity to distribute, market and sell a significant portion of the products of our Biochrom subsidiary into the life sciences market.
+We have also been restricted from making or promoting sales of a significant portion of the products of our Biochrom subsidiary to any person or entity other than GE Healthcare or its authorized sub-distributors.
+We have had little or no control over GE Healthcare's marketing and sales activities or the use of its resources.
 GE Healthcare may fail to purchase sufficient quantities of products from us or perform appropriate marketing and sales activities.
-The failure by GE Healthcare to perform these activities could materially adversely affect our business and growth prospects during the term of this agreement.
-In addition, our inability to maintain our arrangement with GE Healthcare for product distribution could materially impede the growth of our business and our ability to generate sufficient revenue.
+The failure by GE Healthcare to perform these activities could materially adversely affect our business and growth prospects.
+In addition, our inability to enter into a new agreement with GE Healthcare for product distribution could materially impede the growth of our business and our ability to generate sufficient revenue.